Geometry of isoparametric hypersurfaces in Riemannian manifolds: Introduction

-A fundamental structural result given by \cite{Wa87} says that the focal varieties $M_{\pm}$ of a transnormal function are smooth submanifolds and each regular level hypersurface $M_t$ is a tube over either of $M_{\pm}$.
+A fundamental structural result given by \cite{Wa87} says that the focal varieties $M_{\pm}$ of a transnormal function on a complete Riemannian manifold are smooth submanifolds and each regular level hypersurface $M_t$ is a tubular hypersurface over either of $M_{\pm}$.
 In our previous work \cite{GT09}, we called an isoparametric (or transnormal) function \emph{proper} if each component of $M_{\pm}$ has codimension not less than 2.
 For a properly isoparametric function, $M_{\pm}$ are just the focal sets of each regular level hypersurface $M_t$ and all level sets are connected.
 Moreover, there we proved that at least one properly isoparametric hypersurface is minimal if the ambient space $N$ is closed.
-In this paper, by using the Riccati equation, we observe that such minimal isoparametric hypersurface is also unique in its family if $N$ has positive Ricci curvature.
+In this paper, by using the Riccati equation, we observe that such a minimal isoparametric hypersurface is also unique in its family if $N$ has positive Ricci curvature.
 Next, we express the shape operator $S(t)$ of $M_t$ as a power series with respect to the distance between $M_t$ and $M_{\pm}$.
-As an immediate consequence, we can give a complete proof to the Theorem D of \cite{Wa87} (without proof there): \begin{thm} The focal varieties $M_{\pm}$ of an isoparametric function $f$ on a complete Riemannian manifold $N$ are minimal submanifolds. \end{thm} In fact, by combining \cite{Wa87}'s structural result, one can see that under an additional assumption that $N$ and $M_{\pm}$ are all compact, Mazzeo and Pacard \cite{MP05} have essentially proved the above theorem as a special case in their Theorem 6.1 by an argument from geometric measure theory which is not fit for noncompact case.
-In private communications, we learn that R. Miyaoka is also concerned with a complete proof of Theorem \ref{minimal focal}.
-Further study of the power series expression establishes \begin{thm} Suppose that each isoparametric hypersurface $M_t$ has constant principal curvatures.
-Then each of the focal varieties $M_{\pm}$ has common constant principal curvatures in all normal directions, \emph{i.e.}, eigenvalues of the shape operator are a set of constants independent of the choices of the point and unit normal vector of $M_{\pm}$. \end{thm} As a corollary, the principal curvatures of such focal varieties occur as pairs of opposite signs and thus $M_{\pm}$ are \emph{austere} (minimal) submanifolds in the sense of \cite{HL82}.
-As byproducts, we obtain some necessary curvature conditions for a manifold to admit (certain) isoparametric functions in Corollary \ref{minimal curv rest} and Corollary\ref{austere curv rest} in Section \ref{proof}.
+As an immediate consequence, we can give a complete proof to Theorem D of \cite{Wa87} (without proof there): \begin{thm} \footnote{Note added in proof: Very recently we happened to see an unpublished paper by Ni \cite{Ni97} from internet which gave another different proof of Theorem \ref{minimal focal}.} The focal varieties $M_{\pm}$ of an isoparametric function $f$ on a complete Riemannian manifold $N$ are minimal submanifolds. \end{thm} In fact, by combining Wang's structural result \cite{Wa87}, one can see that under an additional assumption that $N$ and $M_{\pm}$ are all compact, Mazzeo and Pacard \cite{MP05} have essentially proved the above theorem as a special case in their Theorem 6.1 by an argument from geometric measure theory which is not fit for the noncompact case.
+In private communications, we learned that Miyaoka (cf. \cite{Mi12}) is also concerned with a complete proof of Theorem \ref{minimal focal}.
+Further study of the power series expression establishes \begin{thm} Suppose that each isoparametric hypersurface $M_t$ has constant principal curvatures\footnote{When $M_t$ is disconnected, we assume that all connected components have common constant principal curvatures, or equivalently, the principal curvatures of $M_t$ depend only on $f|_{M_t}=t$.} with respect to the unit normal vector field in the direction of $\nabla f$.
+Then each of the focal varieties $M_{\pm}$ has common constant principal curvatures in all normal directions, \emph{i.e.}, the eigenvalues of the shape operator are constant and independent of the choices of the point and unit normal vector of $M_{\pm}$. \end{thm} As a corollary, the principal curvatures of such focal varieties occur as pairs of opposite signs and thus $M_{\pm}$ are \emph{austere} (minimal) submanifolds in the sense of \cite{HL82}.
+As byproducts, we obtain some necessary curvature conditions for a manifold to admit (certain) isoparametric functions in Corollary \ref{minimal curv rest} and Corollary \ref{austere curv rest} in Section \ref{proof}.